-This article was last updated Aug 02, 2016, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Aug 13, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

-Qatar Airways is one of the 3 global Gulf carriers.
+Qatar Airways is one of the three global Gulf carriers.
 With a hub in Doha, Qatar, it’s well-known for superior food and service in all classes of service.

 Routes from the U.S.